NETSTREIT Corp. (NTST) to Issue Quarterly Dividend of $0.20 on June 15th

 NETSTREIT Corp.
 (NYSE:NTST – Get Rating) announced a quarterly dividend on Tuesday, April 25th, Zacks reports.
-Investors of record on Thursday, June 1st will be paid a dividend of 0.20 per share on Thursday, June 15th.
+Stockholders of record on Thursday, June 1st will be given a dividend of 0.20 per share on Thursday, June 15th.
 This represents a $0.80 dividend on an annualized basis and a dividend yield of 4.54%.
 The ex-dividend date of this dividend is Wednesday, May 31st.

 NETSTREIT Company Profile